-The short-term goal for tree care includes a monthly campus inspection and evaluation of each tree on campus.
-This is a joint task performed by a dedicated team consisting of the Grounds Director, Managers, Horticulture Manager, Grounds Forester and the campus Landscape and Grounds Advisory Board.
-If a tree has concluded its life cycle, it is not cut down without the entire team's concurrence with the Associate Vice President for Facilities and Grounds making the final decision, after briefing the Vice President for Financial Affairs on any special circumstances.
+The short-term goal for tree care includes a constant campus inspection and evaluation of each tree on campus.
+Currently, staffed with 2 certified arborists the Facilities and Grounds team is equipped to perform a tree risk assessment established by the guidelines from the International Society of Arboriculture.
+Currently, there is 1 certified arborist that is Tree Risk Assessment Qualified (TRAQ) through ISA.
+This allows the certified arborist to perform a thorough Tree Risk Assessment Form (TRAF) for any trees deemed hazardous on campus.
+This is a joint task performed by a dedicated team consisting of the Grounds Director, Managers, Horticulturist and Arborist.
+If a tree has concluded its life cycle, it is not cut down without thorough review through the Landscape Advisory Group.
 When appropriate, and depending on the location, fallen or dead trees will be replaced by new ones.
-If a tree is deemed to be growing in a bad location due to such things as new construction site or under power lines, the first choice will be to transplant if it is at all possible.
-If the existing trees are not able to be transplanted, existing trees are to be replaced in areas of new construction (See Figure 4.3).
+If a tree is deemed to be growing in a bad location due to such things as a new construction site or under power lines, the first choice will be to transplant, if possible.
+If the existing trees are not able to be transplanted, existing trees are to be replaced in areas of new construction.